 Cyberbullying effects

 Workplace cyberbullying has many bad effects on employee performance and productive efficiency.
-Whether direct or indirect, it simply generates a negative atmosphere resulting in stress, unwanted pressure, and interpersonal issues that come from not efficient interpersonal communication.
+Whether direct or indirect, it simply generates a negative atmosphere resulting in stress, unwanted pressure, and interpersonal issues that come from inefficient interpersonal communication.
 For example, a hurtful email sent to one employee from another reduces the team spirit and the desire to work together.
 Therefore, it produces less collaborative projects and a lower level of employee efficiency.

 It is pretty evident that if being in a workspace or being a part of the organization doesn’t feel safe for the employee, their work will suffer.
 The ever-apparent stress wouldn’t let the employee perform to the best of their abilities.